WHAT to Eat

 • These foods provide the protein your body requires with minimal energy from fat and/or carbs and maximum satiety per calorie.

-• These foods are a great way to “hack” your blood sugars in the morning when you feel hungry, but your blood sugar is elevated due to the dawn phenomenon.
+• These foods are a great way to “hack” your blood sugars in the morning when you feel hungry, but your blood sugar is elevated due to dawn phenomenon.

 5.2 Front-Load Your Protein to Hack Your Satiety!

 Do what you can to ensure your first meal is ‘hearty’ with plenty of protein (e.g., steak and eggs, not a Bulletproof Coffee or a croissant).
-You could try a robust breakfast when you feel hungry (even if your blood glucose is slightly above your trigger) and a small lunch or skip lunch to have dinner with the family if and when your blood glucose drops.
+You could try a robust breakfast when you first feel hungry (even if your blood glucose is slightly above your trigger) and a small lunch or skip lunch to have dinner with the family if and when your blood glucose drops.

 Or maybe you have coffee — black or with just a dash of milk or cream — and eat a larger meal in the middle of the day, followed by a moderately sized family dinner after work.